SignMaker logo

 SignMaker won't start!

 This usually happens because there isn't enough memory to run.
 SignMaker needs a lot of memory to do the image processing; as one wag said, "it runs great as long as you've got 128 MB of RAM."
-On Mac OS9 and earlier, you can increase the RAM allocated to your browser.
-On other systems, you may have to reallocate or actually obtain more memory.
+This shouldn't be as big a problem in 2012 as it was in 1998.

 If the offline version of SignMaker isn't starting up, see Running SignMaker offline.